jorinvo/me/content/post/crux-healthcare-typescript-demo.md

 The short answer is, *they are popular*.

 JavaScript makes software development accessible to so many people.
-They shouldn't miss out on Crux.
+They shouldn't miss out on XTDB.

 TypeScript has also become more popular lately.
 It can help making a code base more robust and enables great IDE tools.
 This is especially helpful as projects become bigger.

-If we can provide a clearly defined interface for Crux in TypeScript, its usage becomes straight forward.
+If we can provide a clearly defined interface for XTDB in TypeScript, its usage becomes straight forward.

 ## Demo Time